Karl Henrik Johansson: Career

 He has directed the ACCESS Linnaeus Centre 2009-2016 and the Strategic Research Area ICT TNG 2013-2020, two of the largest research environments in electrical engineering and computer science in Sweden.
 He has held visiting positions at UC Berkeley, California Institute of Technology, Nanyang Technological University, Hong Kong University of Science and Technology Institute of Advanced Studies, Norwegian University of Science and Technology, and Zhejiang University.

-He is a member of the Swedish Research Council's Scientific Council for Natural Sciences and Engineering Sciences.
-He has served on the IEEE Control Systems Society Board of Governors, the IFAC Executive Board, and he is currently the Vice-President of the European Control Association.
+He is the IEEE Control Systems Society Vice President of Diversity, Outreach & Development, an IFAC Council Member, and a past president of the European Control Association.
+He has served on the Swedish Research Council's Scientific Council for Natural Sciences and Engineering Sciences, IEEE Control Systems Society Board of Governors, IFAC Executive Board.
 He is past Chair of the IFAC Technical Committee on Networked Systems.